 - Brown (Dravite): Ranging from dark yellow to dark brown, dravite is supposed to be a grounding influence because of its natural, earthy hue.
 The stone restores emotional balance and promotes understanding while relieving worrying and creating a feeling of calm.
 In general, dravite is supposed to transform negative energy into positive.

 - Multicolored (Liddicoatite): A rare version of tourmaline, liddicoatite has triangular cross-sections of color.
 It can be pink, red, green brown or blue, or a combination of all.
-It's believed to align mental processes, encourage self-confidence, promote understanding and provide an insight into conflicts.
+It's believed to align mental processes, encourage self-confidence, promote understanding and provide insight into conflicts.